bootnecklad/Titan-Specifications/Specifications.md

 Above is the syntax for including another file containing assembly, this allows routines to be called from another file.

-The '.STRT' enables the assembler to know where to tell the user entering the program to start the program from, eg:
+The '.ORGG' enables the assembler to know where to tell the user entering the program to start the program from, eg:

-    .STRT <label>
+    .ORGG <label>
-	.STRT 0xZZZZ
+	.ORGG 0xZZZZ

 The operand for this can either be a label in the program, or a defined address.